mohamedshahilshajahan/Calculator/README.md

 5. **Other Arithmetic Operations:**
    Currently, only addition supports consecutive calculations without pressing the equal button.
 For subtraction, multiplication, and division, you need to press the equal button after each operation.
 For example, to calculate 50-30-20, you would need to press the equal button after each subtraction.

+## To run this program, follow these steps:

+1. Open your command prompt on your PC.
+2. Copy the project file location.
+3. Type `cd that-copied-location` in the command prompt and press Enter.
+4. Execute the command `java -jar Calculator_1.java` to successfully launch the project.

 ## Known Issue (To be Fixed in Future Updates):

 1. **Slow Startup:**